 The Housing Counseling Program Handbook

-Disclaimer: This tool is for pre-screening potentially eligible HUD-approved housing counseling agencies.
+Disclaimer: This tool is for pre-screening potentially eligible HUD-approved HCAs.
 It is also designed to provide training and education.
 This tool does not guarantee HUD approval.

 Sign in and complete the tool.